cokelaer/bioservices/README.rst

 1.8.0     * add main standalone application.
           * moved chemspider and clinvitae to the attic
-          * removed picr service, not active anymore
+          * removed picr service, not active anymore 1.4.X     * NEW RNAseq from EBI in rnaseq_ebi module
+          * Replaced deprecated HGNC with the official web service from genenames.org
+          * Fully updated EUtils since WSDL is now down; implementation uses REST now.
+          * Removed the apps/taxonomy module now part of http://github.com/biokit.
+1.3.X     * CACHE files are now stored in a general directory in the home
+          * New REST class to use **requests** package instead of urllib2.
+          * Creation of a global configuration file in .config/bioservice/bioservices.cfg
+          * NEW services: Reactome, Readseq, Ensembl, EUtils 1.2.X     * NEW services: BioDBnet, BioDBNet, MUSCLE, PathwayCommons, GeneProf 1.1.X     * NEW services: biocarta, pfam, ChEBI, UniChem 1.0.0:    * first stable release
+0.9.X:    * NEW services: BioModels, Kegg, Reactome, Chembl, PICR, QuickGO,
+            Rhea, UniProt,WSDbfetch, NCBIblast, PSICQUIC, Wikipath
 ========= ====================================================================